-Cabarete Bay: Cabarete bay is one of the most common places you will see people winging and the best place to learn since you have a wider beach, lighter wind for those who are not used to the pull of the wing and more margin of error that wouldn’t put you in any sort of danger.
+Good to know about Cabarete Bay: Cabarete bay is one of the most common places you will see people winging and the best place to learn since you have a wider beach, lighter wind for those who are not used to the pull of the wing, and more margin of error that wouldn’t put you in any sort of danger.

 Encuentro beach/Outers: During late afternoons and higher tides Playa Encuentro can be a great place to do some wing foil surf + Wing foil with straps and attempt jumping with straps attached to your feet.

 Jumping on a foiling is not as easy as they make it look on videos so make sure you have 100% control of the foil board before even trying to do such a thing!

 Lots of people go there to wing/kitesurf if there is some swell.
 Also a great spot to end a downwinder.
 If you want to know more about downwinders send us a message!

 Paradise Island: As the name says it Paradise Island could be an interesting place to do some wing foiling.
 We haven’t heard of anyone doing the sport there yet, though for sure it is possible to do so.
 Located after Puerto Plata around 2 hours away from the main center of Cabarete.

 Las Terrenas: Las Terrenas just like our Kiteboarding/Foiling Guides you can do all disciplines of foiling.
 Here the wind is strong enough, some places have waves reefs, and the location is just a beautiful place to do the sport.